Date of Graduation

 The methods used included health risk assessment (HRA) surveys and focus groups questionnaires.
 The survey and focus groups results yielded the following shared interest: 1) stress management, 2) nutrition, 3) financial planning, and 4) compassion fatigue debriefing, work/ life balance followed by interests in 5) self-care and in parenting classes.
 It is recommendation that BWC continues to develop the wellness program for staff which can be later translatable to its clients.
 By ensuring staff are content in their jobs and are working at their most productive level, BWC will ensure the highest level of services for its clients.

 Cunniffe Marcy, Anne, "Caring for Those Who Care the Most: Bill Wilson Center Wellness Program Assessment" (2015).
-Master's Projects.
+Master's Projects and Capstones.
 198.